-We hereby consent to the incorporation by reference in this Registration Statement of Senesco Technologies, Inc. on Form S-3 our report dated August 17, 2004, on the consolidated financial statements of Senesco Technologies, Inc. and Subsidiary as of June 30, 2004 and for each of the two years in the period then ended appearing in the Annual Report on Form 10-KSB for the year ended June 30, 2004.
+We hereby consent to the incorporation by reference in this Registration Statement of Senesco Technologies, Inc. on Form S-3 our report dated August 10, 2006, except for note 14 as to which the date is October 11, 2006, on the consolidated financial statements of Senesco Technologies, Inc. and Subsidiary as of June 30, 2006 and for each of the three years in the period then ended appearing in the Annual Report on Form 10-K for the year ended June 30, 2006.
 We also consent to the reference to us under the heading "Experts" in such Registration Statement.

-/s/ GOLDSTEIN GOLUB KESSLER LLP
+/s/ Goldstein Golub Kessler LLP

-GOLDSTEIN GOLUB KESSLER LLP

-New York, New York
+GOLDSTEIN GOLUB KESSLER LLP New York, New York